isaiahtapia/Module_13/README.md

 # Module_13_E-commerce

-An application that allows users generate notes and delete them.
+An application that allows retail company to create item tags and categories to organize shop items.

 ## Acceptance Criteria